MirandaBillue/DopaList-Frontend/README.md

 * Website will be responsive.
 * Users will be able to add event to their calendar.
 * Users will be able to get alerts on their calendar.
+* Users will be able type notes into the agenda on the calendar.

 ## Works Cited:
 (https://firebase.google.com/docs/web/setup?authuser=0)